One of the reasons for liking old cars is they don’t try to parent you. The new stuff won’t quit trying to.

 This is, however, the new Nudge way of doing things.
 The mother-in-law you can’t make shut up or kick to the curb.

 Which didn’t used to be the American cultural norm.
 You can watch sitcoms from the ‘60s to confirm this.
 Some readers may remember the annoying next-door neighbor in the series, Bewitched.
 Gladys Kravitz.
 She was an object of ridicule then.
+There is always a way to best your previous record with their amazing range.
 Today, she’s in your dashboard – and touted as the most marvelous thing since hot and cold indoor plumbing.
 Speaking of which.
 One wonders how long it will be before you’re only allowed to turn the Hot up so high – and no higher?
 Probably with a cloying jingle warning you it’s not saaaaaaaaaaaaaaaaaaaaaaaafe to take a shower so hot.

 All washing machines now lock themselves up as soon as you start the cycle.
 It is not possible to add something to the wash, as was routine practice for decades.
 Apparently, a child went for a swim and its parent wasn’t parenting – so now we are all parented.